Shawn1303/E-Com/README.md

 ## Description

 This project is a mock e-commerce website designed to showcase a range of products and provide a seamless shopping experience.
 Users can browse through products, view product details, add items to their cart, and view the cart contents via a convenient popover.
 During checkout, users can review their total cost, enter shipping details, and place orders, which are then stored in a database.
-The site features pagination to manage product listings effectively, displaying a set number of items per page
+The site features pagination to manage product listings effectively, displaying a set number of items per page.

 ## Technologies Used